OmniLayer/spec/AssetIssuanceStandard.md

 * Pages must use UTF-8 encoding to make life easy for wallet developers.
 In addition, all references to external assets in the metadata should use absolute URLs, to avoid wallets having to resolve relative URLs.

-* If there are multiple HTML elements within a single asset definition with the same class`bitcoin-asset-...` class, then only the first element should be considered.
+* If there are multiple HTML elements within a single asset definition with the same `bitcoin-asset-...` class, then only the first element should be considered.

 * Two relatively simple asset types can be defined in terms of (a) redemption (bank promises a dollar per asset unit), or (b) license (website gives access to its content for asset holders).
 For each of these cases, there is a field linking to the redemption process (`redemption`) or the licensed work (`work`).